Kakumiro District

 Kakumiro District is a district in the Western Region of Uganda.

 Location

 The districts surrounding Kakumiro District include Hoima District to the north, Kyegegwa District to the north-east, Kiboga District to the east, Mubende District to the south-east, Kyegegwa District to the south, and Kibaale District to the west.
 The town of Kakumiro, the location of the district headquarters, is approximately 182 km, by road, north-west of Kampala, Uganda's capital city.
 This location is approximately 80 km, by road, south of Hoima, the nearest large town.

+Kakumiro District is divided into small administrative units and these include Counties and Sub counties.

+Bugangaizi East County.

+The sub counties and Town councils include.